 We get it.
 Nice weather, great services, affordable prices.
-But, you may be worried about the taxes that need to be paid on pensions in Spain with plans from abroad.
+But, you are worried about the taxes you must pay on pensions in Spain with plans from abroad.

 Are they taxed in Spain?
-And, how is it possible that they are taxed again in Spain if they are already being taxed in your home country?
+And, how is it possible that they are taxed again in Spain if they are also taxed in your home country?
 Also, do you have to file a Tax Return on them?

 Don’t worry, because, at Lexidy Law Boutique, we can answer all of your questions, and more.

 (Note: Updates to original article made by Lexidy Staff April , 2023)